rynbrd/beacon/README.md

 Configuring
 -----------
-The beacon binary takes one option: `-config`.
-This takes as an argument the path to the config file to load.
-This defaults to `config.yml` in the current directory.
-An [example config file][1] is available.
+Beacon takes a few commandline options.
+These are:

+`config` - The path to the config file.
+Defaults to /etc/beacon.yml.
+`var` - The container environment variable which holds the hosted services value.
+`etcd` - The etcd endpoint.
+May be provided multiple times.
+`docker` - The Docker endpoint.
+`prefix` - A prefix to prepend to all etcd key paths.

 The config file itself is YAML.
-It is structured into four sections:
-`service`, `docker`, `etcd`, and `logging`.
+It is structured into sections `service`, `docker`, `etcd`, and `logging`.
+Go [here][1] for an example.

 ### service ###
 This section defines service configuration including timeouts and service